netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-vpx-ha-inc-on-azure.md

 When you deploy an AKS cluster, it creates a Network Security Group (NSG) by default for allowing inter-node communication.
 You can either edit this Network Security Group to allow traffic from Netscaler VPX or create a Network Security Group to allow traffic from Netscaler VPX to AKS cluster and vice versa.
 For more information on how to create an NSG or edit an existing NSG, see [Work with Network Security Group](https://docs.microsoft.com/en-us/azure/virtual-network/manage-network-security-group#work-with-network-security-groups).

-### Deploy the Citrix ingress controller
+### Deploy the Netscaler ingress controller

-1. Use the following commands to deploy Citrix ingress controller in the Azure managed Kubernetes cluster (AKS) using the helm chart.
+1. Use the following commands to deploy Netscaler ingress controller in the Azure managed Kubernetes cluster (AKS) using the helm chart.

         #Create a Kubernetes Secret using Netscaler login credentials